fl3000/Penrose-Staircase-Generator/README.md

 # Penrose-Staircase-Generator
-2022 by F. Lehr

-pstair_generator.py
-Generates the n-th Penrose-Staircase:

-pstair_viewer.cfdg
+pstair_generator.py - The python-script that calculates the n-th Penrose-Staircase ratio.

-Displays the Staircase on the screen with "Context-Free-Art", a free Software for visualizing geometric objects with a context-free grammar.
+pstair_viewer.cfdg - The code for displaying the Staircase on screen with "Context-Free-Art", a free Software for visualizing geometric objects with a context-free grammar.

+Written 2022 by F. Lehr